Vasudeva45/merit-mess/README.md

 ----------------------------------------------------------------
 Table of Contents:-

-Home Page,
+Home Page

-Find Mentor for Project,
+Find Mentor for Project

-My Dashboard,
+My Dashboard

-Achievements,
+Achievements

-Projects,
+Projects

-Technologies Used,
+Technologies Used

-Installation and Setup,
+Installation and Setup

-Future Enhancements,
+Future Enhancements

-Contributing,
+Contributing

-License,
+License

 ----------------------------------------------------------------

 Home Page
 ![image](https://github.com/user-attachments/assets/fa831c06-2dcb-4801-b567-79a832be1ff2)

 The Home Page serves as the central hub for the website.
 It includes:

 A welcoming interface with an overview of the platform's features.
 User login and signup options.

 Quick access to other sections like "Find Mentor" and "My Dashboard."
 Features:

 Real-time updates on project stats.
 Interactive navigation bar for smooth access to all pages.

 ----------------------------------------------------------------

 Find Mentor for Project

 ![image](https://github.com/user-attachments/assets/64838a47-37b3-4cdf-8baf-a7ce4c607fa3)

 The Find Mentor for Project page is where users can: